Skip to Content

 Our supply chains are limited, and we procure goods and services from a restricted range of UK and overseas suppliers using a recognised tender process.

 We do however work closely with and support many small businesses and tenants through our work operating a food market and managing property on the estate.
-This presents a moderate risk that our partners and local operators may unknowingly harbour working practices that increase our exposure to the risk of slavery and human trafficking.
+This presents a moderate risk that our partners and local operators may unknowingly harbour working practices that increase our exposure to the risk of modern slavery and human trafficking.
+As stated in our Food Policy: Traders, lessees, and other stakeholders should take all reasonable measures to ensure that slavery, servitude, forced / compulsory labour or the use of children in the workforce do not feature anywhere in their supply chain.
 On this basis, we have taken steps to ensure that such practices do not exist in their businesses and activities through clear vetting criteria as part of our due diligence processes.

 • Estates letting policy